Forecast issued at 4:45 am EST on Sunday 28 August 2016.

-- South to southwesterly 10 to 15 knots, reaching up to 25 knots offshore early in the morning.
-Winds becoming variable about 10 knots in the middle of the day.
+- South to southeasterly 10 to 15 knots, reaching up to 20 knots offshore during the morning.
+Winds tending east to southeasterly in the afternoon and evening.

-- Northeast to southeasterly 1 to 1.5 metres, increasing to 1.5 to 2.5 metres during the morning.
+- Around 1 metre, increasing to 1 to 1.5 metres during the afternoon.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.